Before you start citing, check out our video!

-This guide will help you to format citations in Chicago Style (sometimes called Turabian Style, in reference to the handy guide listed below).
-Writing a paper for an education class and need to format citations using APA style?
-See the the Purdue Online Writing Lab (OWL) Guide to APA Style!
+This guide will help you to format citations in Chicago Style (sometimes also called Turabian Style).
+Need to format citations using APA style instead?
+Check out the following resources:

 How to use this guide: